MA/Postgraduate Diploma in Film Studies:Theory and Practice (full-time or part-time)

 College of Arts, Social Sciences, & Celtic Studies

-Students taking this programme can acquire:
+Students taking this programme will acquire:

-• a comprehensive understanding of the major developments in film history and theory
+• a comprehensive understanding of the major developments in film history

 • skills in oral and written communication